Almarch/tamaR/README.md

 ### 4.4.
 Automatic care

 The shiny app also provides the option to automatically care for the hosted pet, a feature inspired from [tamatrix](https://github.com/greysonp/tamatrix).
+It uses the same routine as the `babysit` function previously described.

 When checking the "automatic care" option, it is possible to choose whether the creature should also be disciplined.
 Indeed, discipline strongly impact the evolutionary pathway of Tamagotchis.